Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series300/ex350_MP_PauseAll/ReadMe.txt

-This application demonstrates basic usage of the EMA library for opening login and item streams and pausing item response messages from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server with login stream.
+This application demonstrates basic usage of the EMA library for opening login and item streams and pausing item response messages from Refinitiv Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server with login stream.

 ex350_MP_PauseAll showcases the pause all feature of OMM Consumer.